dstrigl/htheatpump/README.rst

 ----

 * read and write the time programs of the heat pump
-* write/change parameters of the heat pump
+* write parameters of the heat pump
 * add some (more) examples
 * add some (more) unit tests
+* cleanup doc

 Tested with